The Birth of The Smurfs

 The Smurfs have been around for a long time and many generations of children have had the chance to be entertained by them on weekend mornings or after school.
 Let's have a look at where these little blue creatures came from.
 One day, Belgian cartoonist Peyo aka Pierre Culliford was having a meal with a friend and had momentarily forgotten the word "salt" and asked his friend to pass the "schtroumph".
 His friend was amused and replied "Here's the Schtroumpf — when you are done schtroumpfing, schtroumpf it back!"
 Apparently the two of them spent the whole weekend speaking in Schtroumph language.
 Schtroumph was later translated to Smurfs in Dutch and English.

 The Smurfs saw the light in 1958 and were originally introduced as a series of comics.
 29 series were created as well as a number of short stories and one page gags collected into comic books.
 English translations have also been published in the U.S. Later came the Smurfs television series, online casino games, movies and many other Smurfs themed entertainment.
+You can also find them now on Youtube, you just need an app like youtube downloader online pro to download some of your favourite Smurf episodes.
 If you are not familiar with the Smurfs, here's a quick description of who they are: They are little blue creatures, mostly male with a short tail.
 They wear white pants with a hole for their tails and a white hat.
 Some Smurfs also wear an outfit that characterizes their personality.
 For example, "Brainy Smurf" wears glasses, "Barber Smurf" wears a white coat and carries a pair of scissors and a comb over his ear.
 The Smurf village is made up of mushroom houses of different shapes and sizes.
 It is almost impossible for an outsider to find the Smurf village except when led by a Smurf.
 They love to eat sarsaparilla leaves, whose berries the Smurfs naturally call "smurfberries".
 There were originally 99 Smurfs, but this number increased as new Smurf characters appeared.
 All of the original Smurfs were male; later female additions are Smurfette and Sassette - Smurfette originally being Gargamel's creation to cause jealousy and competition amongst the Smurfs, while Sassette was created by the Smurflings.

 With the commercial success of the Smurfs over the years came the merchandising empire of Smurf miniatures, toys, television series, music albums, video online slots games and movies, one of which was released this year.